Status: affected by circulating vaccine-derived poliovirus type 2 (cVDPV2)

 Polio this week in Tajikistan

-- No case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported this week.
-There is one case reported in 2021 and one case was reported in 2020.
+- No cases of circulating vaccine-derived poliovirus type 2 (cVDPV2) were reported this week.
+There are sixcases so far in 2021.
+There was one case reported in 2020.

 - Read our Tajikistan country page for more information.